FAQs

 We proudly serve the pets of Millbrae, CA and beyond.

-At Millbrae Pet Hospital, we get a ton of interesting questions from pet parents.
+At Millbrae Hospital, we get a ton of interesting questions from pet parents.
 Below are some common FAQs that might help answer any questions or concerns.
 Please feel free to call or text us at 650-583-1500 for any other concerns you might have about your pet.

 How do I transfer my pets’ records from a previous clinic?